[Editor's note: the Victoria's Secret Fashion Show was canceled in 2019]

 The Victoria's Secret Fashion Show strikes a chord for many when it comes to its limiting standards of beauty.
 Since the show's inception, the models who receive the opportunity to walk down its runway have generally looked the same, from their voluminous waves to their stick-thin figures.
 What about the women who don't fit into that cookie-cutter box of beauty?
 We have all watched, hoping the day would come when women who look like us would be represented.
-This is why it was a major moment when Angolan-born supermodel Maria Borges became the first black model to walk the runway with her natural hair in 2015.
+This is why it was a major moment when Angolan-born supermodel Maria Borges became the first Black model to walk the runway with her natural hair in 2015.
 The following year, not one but three models of color with Afro-textured hair walked the show.

 VS didn't stop there.
-Supermodel and America's Next Top Model alum Winnie Harlow was also chosen as a part of this year's cast.
+Supermodel and America's Next Top Model alum Winnie Harlow was also chosen as a part of 2018's cast.
 According to Elle UK, Harlow is also the first model with the skin condition vitiligo to walk the show.
 Her emotional caption and tear-jerking video prove just how much this moment means to her and women everywhere.